unosquare/tubular/README.md

 :star: *Please star this project if you find it useful!*

-Tubular provides a set of directives and services using AngularJS as framework.
+Tubular for AngularJS (formerly Tubular) provides a set of directives and services using AngularJS as framework.
 The main component is a grid with multiple options:

 * **Full markup design**, you don't need to write even a Controller in AngularJS to start using our Grid or Form
 * Common functionality like **Sorting, Filtering (specific to the data type), Free-text search, Paging** and more.